-- My attempt to describe the “picture” behind some of the more confusing ideas in upper level physics: the principle of least action, quantum bound states, entropy and free energy, functional integration, universality of the speed of light, Friedel oscillations, the quantum field, etc.
+- My attempt to describe the “picture” behind some of the more confusing ideas in upper level physics: the principle of least action, quantum bound states, entropy and free energy, functional integration, universality of the speed of light, Friedel oscillations, quantum fields, etc.

 - Random “fun” posts, wherein I discuss interesting or amusing non-physics ideas that have been on my mind.
 Topics may range from crazy facts about wildlife to professional basketball to my own thoughts about how we perceive time as we age.
 Be warned.

 - Weekly updates.
 [Update: Okay, so this prediction turned out to be a little too optimistic.]

 Here’s what you should not expect to find: